SparkBeyond/agentune/docs/features.md

 def subsistute_defaults_batch(self, values: pl.Series) -> pl.Series:
 ```

-(These methods are synchronous because they admit no other / asynchronous implementation; they are very fast in practice.)

 You can also call these convenience methods, which combine `compute_safe` and `substitute_defaults`:

 ```python